EbbeVang/UniversalUseStorage/README.md

 # UniversalUseStorage
-How to sace all kinds of obejcts to XML files in a UWP-project
+How to save all kinds of obejcts to XML files in a UWP-project